 So What Should I Do?

-If you live in southern New Jersey and are considering filing bankruptcy, call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.
+So, if you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action, call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.
 I would be happy to go over the numbers with you to see if the sale of your home might be a risk.